Takeaways

 Smart Summary

-As a first-time home buyer, you want to ensure you are getting everything you want for your purchase.
+As a first-time home buyer, you want to ensure you get everything you want.
 By researching and hiring the best real estate agent, you can get a head start on your purchasing process.
 But before you even press that button, it makes sense to think long and hard about whether you are prepared to buy.
 Consult your budget, get your emergency fund in place, save your down payment, and get the right type of mortgage.
-Being prepared before your purchase starts is a smart money move.
+Being prepared before buying your first home is a smart money move.